maxim2266/str/README.md

-In this library all strings are assumed to be immutable, but only by means of `const char*` pointers, so it is actually possible to write to such a string, although the required type cast to `char*` offers at least a psychological protection from modifying a string by mistake.
+In this library all strings are assumed to be immutable, but only by means of `const char*` pointers, so it is actually possible to write to such a string, although the required type cast to `char*` offers at least some (mostly psychological) protection from modifying a string by mistake.

 Another issue is that it is technically possible to create a reference to a string that is not null-terminated.
 The library accepts strings without null-terminators, but every new string allocated by the library is guaranteed to be null-terminated.

 Just to make things more clear, here is the same code as in the example above, but with comments:
 ```C
 // declare a variable and initialise it with an empty string
 str s = str_null;